hbujakow/hateful_memes_detection/README.md

 - **.gitignore:** Specifies files and directories ignored by the version control system.
 - **.isort.cfg:** Configuration file for the [isort](https://pycqa.github.io/isort/) tool, ensuring consistent and organized library sorting.
 - **.pre-commit-config.yaml:** Configuration file for pre-commit hooks that enforce checks for code quality and formatting, following [PEP8 standards](https://peps.python.org/pep-0008/).
-- **README.md:** This file – provides essential documentation and information about the project.

 ## Authors